juliecherner/Linkdin_Auto_Bot_Client/README.md

-## Client of LinkedIn Autobot
+## Client side of LinkedIn Autobot

 # About

-The application is aimed to crawl in Linkedin and collect data according to search settings.
-Preset in search: search is procceded is Israel.
-But there is no other presets of search and user can add or delete searchwords.
+The application is aimed to crawl in Linkedin and collect data according to search settings./ Preset in search: search is proceeded is Israel.
+But there are no other presets of search and users can add or delete search words./
 The application is designed for working on the found profiles by 1 team.

+# Deployment

+The client side of the project was deployed on [Netlify] (https://velocity-ventures-linkedin-autobot.netlify.app/)

 # Application functionality: